Noraelisa/LLM-course-2025/week-1/README.md

+## Lab Answers for week 1
+- Provided in the Final Report

 # Introduction to Generative AI and Large Language Models (LLM)

 Week 1 is the most theory-heavy week of the course.
 You can find the lecture slides here: [Week 1 Slides](https://github.com/Helsinki-NLP/LLM-course-2025/blob/main/week-1/LLM-Course%20Lecture%201.pdf).